Grants and Scholarships Program

 Teacher Intercultural Scholarship - July 2023

 Are you itching to finally sign up for that local French culinary class or salsa dancing workshop?
 Are you a Spanish teacher craving an immersive language experience - in Swedish?
-This grant is intended to support participation in a second-language intercultural, communicative experience of the educator's choice.
+This scholarship is intended to support participation in a second-language intercultural, communicative experience of the educator's choice.
 Experiences can be international, domestic, or virtual.